Zezombye/blog/articles/noproof.md

 - There is no known proof for God.
 If there was such a proof, it would be widely known and not hidden away in some YouTube video.
 - The doctrine of an eternal Hell, along with the requirement for belief, can easily be explained as a consequence of Darwinism.
-- Even if one of the three biggest religions having an eternal Hell for non-believers (Christianity, Islam, Mormonism) is true, it would be incompatible with their description of God.
+- Even if one of the three biggest religions having an eternal Hell for non-believers (Christianity, Islam, Mormonism) is true, it would be incompatible with their description of God, so it is unnecessary to dedicate a significant amount of time to finding the "right" religion.
 - Last, even if we postulate the existence of a religion we have yet to know about where the doctrine of Hell would be compatible, the refutation of Pascal's Wager still applies and finding proof would not help us.

 We can therefore conclude that the right thing to do is to not waste our finite, earthly life trying to solve a debate raging since the dawn of time, and certainly not be emotionally fearful of a doctrine whose sole purpose is to make the religion victorious against the competition.

-Instead, realize that it is likely there is no God at all; every single rabbit hole I have ever investigated either ends up in stalemate or towards the side of atheism.
+Instead, realize that it is likely there is no God at all; every single rabbit hole I have ever investigated ends up either in stalemate or towards the side of atheism.
 We only have one life, and we should live it.